UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

         - [Video for Tetralith>(https://youtu.be/rvL-s5vi13I)

-???- question "Exercise 2: Download a file from your the server to you computer, using scp"
+???- question "Exercise 2: Download a file from the server to your computer, using scp"

     Tips